ultrablox/cv_compiler/docs/index.md

 The structure is based on my own experience (PhD in AI, Computer Science, 10+ years in industial software development) and also influenced by collegues, friends and other people among software engineers, HRs and technical directors.

-## Employer profile
+## Employee profile

-This project is primarilly aimed for 'worker' roles, for the men who really does the development job.
+This project is primarilly aimed for 'worker' roles, for the developers who really does the development job.
 That's why there is additional emphasis for technology and languages related skills.

 # Structure